Intulse Logo

 The Virtual Phone in the app allows you to use any device as your Intulse phone.
 When you toggle the button in the Virtual Phone section of the screen from Disabled to Enabled, your Virtual Phone is ready to go.
 You can make and receive calls from any device that has the Virtual Phone enabled.

-You can flip this button back to Disabled any time you want to turn the phone off for that specific device.
-For example, you can toggle the button in your mobile app to Enabled at the beginning of your work day, and then back to Disabled when you are finished working for the day.
+You can flip this button back to "Disabled" any time you want to turn the phone off for that specific device.
+For example, you can toggle the button in your mobile app to "Enabled" at the beginning of your work day, and then back to "Disabled" when you are finished working for the day.
+This will only change the setting on your mobile device; leaving the app unchanged on any other devices.

 You can have several Virtual Phones enabled at the same time.
-It is common to use the Virtual Phone on your mobile device as well as your laptop/desktop.
+It is common to have the Virtual Phone active on a mobile device as well as a laptop/desktop.

 EXTENSION SETTINGS